zthun/funcii/README.md

-# lower-dash
+# Description

-Lodash and futil-js with some extended methods
+Lodash with some extended methods